Murder Charges Filed in Schlitterbahn Water Slide Death

 In the 182 days the ride was in operation, 13 people suffered injuries, including temporary blindness and concussion, and one person was killed.

 Amusement parks are intended to give families a fun, entertaining venue to have fun and relax.
 The last thing people should worry about when at an amusement park is their safety and the safety of their children.
 Regulation and oversight of fixed-site amusement parks can be lacking, which could lead to unsafe rides and experiences.
-If you or a loved one were injured while at an amusement park, contact Thomas J. Henry for a free case review.
+If you or a loved one were injured while at an amusement park, contact Thomas J. Henry and our experienced attorneys for a free case review.

 Our experienced amusement park injury lawyers are available 24/7, nights and weekends to take your call.
-Thomas J. Henry has offices located in Corpus Christi, San Antonio, and Houston, serving clients across Texas and nationwide.
+Thomas J. Henry has offices located in Corpus Christi, San Antonio, Dallas, Austin, and Houston, serving clients across Texas and nationwide.